 - Trade stocks and manage your portfolio wherever you are

-- Many apps come with slimmed down versions for beginners to help you understand the market
+- Many come with slimmed-down versions for beginners to help you understand the market

-- However you want to trade, there’s going to be an app that offers it
+- However you want to trade, there’s going to be a service that offers it

 Should I buy stocks with an app now?

 Whether now is a good time depends on the market conditions and the economic climate in general.
-For instance, are there any recent developments that could affect the shares you want to buy?
+For instance, are there any recent developments that could affect the shares you are interested in?
 To help you make the best decisions on whether to dive in now, use our latest news and analysis to help you:

 Where can I learn more about stocks?

 The best place is where you already are: the Invezz website.
-We have lots of educational content to help you learn about the stock market and the different types of stocks you can buy.
+We have lots of educational content to help you learn about the stock market and the different types of stocks you can invest in.
 To find out what’s hot, our news section is the place to go.

 Yes.
-There is no restriction on the number of apps you can use.
-In fact, you might be better off using lots of different apps to get the best experience.
+There is no restriction on the number you can use.
+In fact, you might be better off using lots of different ones to get the best experience.

 Yes, although this might vary depending on where you are in the world so make sure to check.